Close

 But now they’re both adults, living in the hipster mecca San Francisco, and the planet is falling apart around them.
 Laurence is an engineering genius who’s working with a group that aims to avert catastrophic breakdown through technological intervention.
 Patricia is a graduate of Eltisley Maze, the hidden academy for the world’s magically gifted, and works with a small band of other magicians to secretly repair the world’s every-growing ailments.
 Little do they realize that something bigger than either of them, something begun years ago in their youth, is determined to bring them together—to either save the world, or plunge it into a new dark ages.

-opens in a new windowImage Placeholder of - 93 opens in a new windowIndomitable by W.C.
+opens in a new windowImage Place holder of - 23 opens in a new windowIndomitable by W.C.
 Bauers

 Promise Paen, captain of Victor Company’s mechanized armored infantry, is back for another adventure protecting the Republic of Aligned Worlds.